Parsa33033/ADM-HW5/README.md

    > the py file containing all the functions necessary for main.ipynb to work properly

-## Files to set in the directory of the project
+## Files to put in the directory of the project

 ### To be able to use the main.ipynb file, the three datasets have to be placed in the same directory: